 If you don't qualify for medical pre-boarding, you can buy early boarding, and the Southwest® Rapid Rewards® Performance Business Credit Card will reimburse you for up to four pre-board fees each year.
 Alternatively, you can get a better boarding position by paying the Early-Bird fee, by having A-List status or just by traveling with young kids.

-Southwest often has very low fares, but they are usually for those mid-week flights departing at odd hours.
-If you want to fly on Friday afternoon, then it can often be triple the price.
+Southwest often has very low fares, but they are usually for those midweek flights departing at odd hours.
+If you want to fly on Friday afternoon, it can often be triple the price.

 Other tips include:

-- Book flights that depart early on weekdays, as these are typically less expensive and more subject to change.
+- Book flights that depart early on weekdays: These are typically less expensive and more subject to change.

-- Book your original flights with connections to maximize the chances of one changing.
+- Book your original flights with connections: This helps maximize the chances of one changing.

-- Be sure to check for cheap fares to nearby airports as you’re even allowed to change your flights to other airports considered to be co-terminals.
-For example, there are several airports in Southern California that are considered to be co-terminals, including LAX, BUR, SNA and ONT.
+- Check for cheap fares to nearby airports: You're allowed to change your flights to other airports considered to be co-terminals.
+For example, several co-terminals in Southern California are LAX, BUR, SNA and ONT.